The Complexity of Probabilistic Lobbying: Parameterized Complexity Results

-\begin{proofs} We give the details for the case of $\plp{VB}{SM}$ only; the proof for $\plp{VB}{SM}$ is analogous but more tedious.\footnote{In particular, the definition of $H_{i,j}$ given below should be generalized, displaying the number of levels by which investing $d$ dollars on voter $v_i$ would raise his or her voting behavior on issue $r_j$ in favor of the The Lobby's agenda.} $\wtwo$-hardness can be derived from the proof of Theorem~\ref{thm:plpnp}.
+\begin{proofs} $\wtwo$-hardness can be derived from the proof of Theorem~\ref{thm:plpnp}.
+Recall that in the proof of this theorem an instance $(E,b)$ of $\ol$ was reduced to an instance of $\plp{VB}{SM}$, with budget $B=n\cdot b$.
+Hence, the parameter ``budget per issue'' of that $\plp{VB}{SM}$ instance equals $b$.
+Therefore, the reduction in the proof of Theorem~\ref{thm:plpnp} preserves the parameter and hence $\wtwo$-hardness follows from the $\wtwo$-hardness of~$\ol$, see~\cite{chr-fel-ros-sli:j:lobbying}.
+Moreover, the instance of $\plp{VB}{SM}$ produced by the reduction has discretization level zero.

 To show membership in $\wtwo$, we reduce $\plp{VB}{SM}$ to \textsc{SMNTMC}, which was defined in Section~\ref{sec:background-parameterized-complexity}.
 To this end, it suffices to describe how a nondeterministic multi-tape Turing machine can solve such a lobbying problem.